greg-raven/Impeachment-Chronicles/_posts/2020-01-23-republicans-wanted-to-impeach-trump-from-the-start.md

 ---
-title: 'Republicans wanted to impeach Trump from the start'
+title: "Republicans wanted to impeach Trump from the start"
 layout: post
 author:
 - Virginia Heffernan